che-incubator/che-demos/devfile/script.md

 5. Install tested binaries of `chectl` https://drive.google.com/drive/folders/1zz8mNfYl-cPmVUP0SJVd4tf34ePdb9ed?usp=sharing
 6. Run through demo once or cache all images for a smoother experience

-### Note
-To avoid potential issues, it may be safer to use a known working image (tested with image `sleshchenko/che-server:devfile-demo` available in dockerhub)
-- Latest `7.0.0-beta-5.0` should be also working

 ## Script (timing ~15 minutes)

-- Demonstrate NodeJS sample application
+1. Demonstrate NodeJS sample application
   - Demonstrate that you have NodeJS sample application that uses mongo for storing data https://github.com/sleshchenko/NodeJS-Sample-App
   - Demonstrate that you have this application deployed on Kubernetes/OpenShift with dashboard (deployments, services, ingresses, PVCs)
   - Demo that application works fine but there is a bug, it's not possible to remove employee.